campattison/sourceanalysis/README.md

 <a id="conclusion"></a>
 ## 🏆 Conclusion

-The Source Analysis System represents a significant step forward in computational approaches to philosophical text analysis.
+The Source Analysis Recommender represents a significant step forward in computational approaches to philosophical text analysis.
 By combining the strengths of AI with traditional scholarly methods, it offers new possibilities for understanding the complex relationships between texts across time, language, and tradition.

 This project demonstrates the potential of thoughtful AI integration in humanities research—not replacing human scholars, but augmenting their capabilities and opening new avenues for discovery.